 At the heart of today’s Biafra struggle is a curious type of xenophobia and the intellectualization of it.

-The intellectualisation of this xenophobia comes from a sadder and more sympathetic place—that the Nigerian Federal state has failed its people, in terms of all the indices that a government is meant to provide, health, education, opportunities and so on.
+The intellectualization of this xenophobia comes from a sadder and more sympathetic place—that the Nigerian Federal state has failed its people, in terms of all the indices that a government is meant to provide, health, education, opportunities, and so on.

 In Europe, the secessionist movements not only resorted to political action, but also to terrorism.
 Now it must be said that what is deemed ‘a terrorist’ to one may be considered ‘a freedom fighter’ to others.
 It is all a matter of perspective.
 What is your perspective?
 Should the current spate of Biafran agitation be regarded as terrorism?

 At present, the Biafran agitation is merely a threat to Nigeria’s internal security.
 However, the then leader of the Radio Biafra/Independent People of Biafra (IPOB) movement that gave expression to this current agitation is on record asking Igbos in the diaspora to contribute arms to his organization in order to launch a military-type agitation.
 He has personally woken up the latent curious xenophobia that exists in southeastern Nigeria with his own virulent hate speech and extremism.